While I do fancy myself someone who knows about most food related things, I had to leave a few blank. (GASP!)

 I did suspect these adorable fruits were a citrus of some sort, but wasn’t sure enough to write it down.
 Once learning they were limes, I wasn’t too surprised.

-What did surprise and totally delight me was what was going on inside of these guys’ thin, greenish-pinkish-yellowish skin.
+What did surprise and totally delight me was what was going on inside of the Citrus Caviar.
+What’s beneath the thin, greenish-pinkish-yellowish skin is delicious, beautiful and super interesting.

 - These little finger-shaped limes vary in color — depending on their variety, from various shades of green and yellow, to reddish-green, purple and pink.